PubInv/covid19-vent-list/README.md

 ### Blower/Fan/Pump based

+[AmboVent](https://20100.be/ad-hoc-ventilator/) A well-tested design by a large team from the Israeli Air Force.
+Definitely one to watch.
+They plan to release open-source plans on April 2nd, if this happens it may be a game-changing event.

 [MIT E-Vent](https://e-vent.mit.edu/) -- This looks like one of the most advance projects.
 Sadly it is somewhat closed at present, they do not actually offer designs, though they say they will.

 ['Pandemic ventilator' could offer solution in potential 'worst case' coronavirus scenario](https://www.cbc.ca/news/canada/london/pandemic-ventilator-coronvirus-hospitals-1.5493830)